 It also hosts a wealth of statues that commemorate local heroes which include motorcycle champions Jimmy Guthrie and Steve Hislop and the “voice of rugby” Bill McLaren

-:(Wilton Lodge Park) In 1910 Wilton Lodge Mansion, which was empty having been used as a private school, was altered by the Town Council to house the vast collection of artefacts that had been accumulated since 1856 by the Hawick Archaeological Society.
+:(Wilton Lodge Park) In 1910 Wilton Lodge Mansion, which was empty having been used as a private school, was altered by the Town Council to house the vast collection of artifacts that had been accumulated since 1856 by the Hawick Archaeological Society.

-It has a permanent display of knitwear and hosiery history as well as showcasing the towns treasures, paintings, natural history and archaeology.
-It was opened by the Duke of Buccleuch, who was given an ornate golden key to mark the occasion and was the first person to sign the visitors book.
+It has a permanent display of knitwear and hosiery history as well as showcasing the town’s treasures, paintings, natural history, and archaeology.
+It was opened by the Duke of Buccleuch, who was given an ornate golden key to mark the occasion and was the first person to sign the visitor’s book.

-:(Mansfield Road) Home to southern Scotland’s biggest water flume, a family friendly swimming pool, cafe and multi-level soft play area.
+:(Mansfield Road) Home to southern Scotland’s biggest water flume, a family-friendly swimming pool, cafe, and multi-level soft play area.